 GJEL’s Luke Ellis represented Andrews’ stepparents in the ensuing lawsuit, attempting to recover medical fees and damages for their stepson’s life-changing injuries.

-At trial, a jury awarded the couple $6.5 million, with attorney Ellis successfully proving a number of violations on the part of the construction company, the city, and the general contractor and engineering company involved in the project.
+At trial, a jury awarded the couple $6.5 million, with auto accident lawyer Ellis successfully proving several violations on the part of the construction company, the city, and the general contractor and engineering company involved in the project.

 See What Our Previous Clients Have To Say:

-In addition to recovering over $950 + million for injured clients and their families, here’s what some of our clients had to say about their experience:
+In addition to our car crash law firm recovering over $950 + million for injured clients and their families, here’s what some of our clients had to say about their experience:

-A List of The Most Common Types of Auto Accidents
+List of The Most Common Types of Serious Auto Accidents

-There are several common types of accidents that often result in serious injuries for the parties involved.
+Our car accident law firm deals with a variety of incidents.
+Several common types of accidents often result in serious injuries for the parties involved.

 These are some of the cases we deal with most frequently.